julianschiavo/Discord_Theme/docs/Documentation.md

 ```
 With this, you don't have to worry about finding those things that disappears if you just click away for a second.

-## Source-Code Information
+## Discord version
-This CSS code is 100% self-made, if you do wish to use this code for your creation, please do, just remember to give proper credits to this theme.

-Using this theme in any YouTube videos, Screenshots or any other sharing platforms is totally fine.
-We respect the ability to share experience with everyone else.

 The CSS code is made to fit the current code of **Discord Canary**, which is an early version of **Discord**, if you wish to download Canary, click on one of these links:<br>
 [Windows](https://discordapp.com/api/download/canary?platform=win)
 [Mac](https://discordapp.com/api/download/canary?platform=osx)
 [Linux.deb](https://discordapp.com/api/download/canary?platform=linux&format=deb)
 [Linux.tar.gz](https://discordapp.com/api/download/canary?platform=linux&format=tar.gz)

+## Source-Code Information
+This CSS code is 100% self-made, if you do wish to use this code for your creation, please do, just remember to give proper credits to this theme.

+Using this theme in any YouTube videos, Screenshots or any other sharing platforms is totally fine.
+We respect the ability to share experience with everyone else.